ericholscher/ericholscher.com/drafts/conference-mentorship.rst

 I would say the role could be defined as this:

 * Provide a working example of major documents that a conference needs (budget, volunteer & organizer schedules, sponsorship prospectus, conference schedule)
-* Provide perspective when people had questions about how to do something, or were freaking out over small details that wouldn't matter.
+* Provide perspective when people had questions about how to do something, or worrying about small details that wouldn't matter.
 Focus the group on the right problems.
 * Play part-time cheer leader.
 Reminding people that we were **doing great at something really hard**, much better than a first-year conference had any right to be doing.
 * No major organizational tasks would be assigned to me

 The total time commitment,
-outside of attending the conference, was around **25 hours** over an entire calendar year.
+outside of attending the actual conference, was around **25 hours** over the entire calendar year.

 The value provided
 ------------------